DucTran182/Churn_Analysis_Prediction/README.md

 Then, run 'Label Created.py' to label as Churn '1' and not Churn '0' among customers based on their sevice interation amount.

 ### Model Training
-Run 'Task 4 - Modeling
+Run 'Task 4 - Modeling Training.ipynb' to train the prediction model with Random Forest algorithm.